TheStarViper/bpy_streamdeck_plus/README.md

 # bpy_streamdeck_plus

-Integration for the Elgato StreamDeck+ in Blender
+This is for integration of the elgato stream deck+ with blender.